How to Process JSON with Jackson

 Jackson is one of the several available libraries for processing JSON.
 Some others are Boon, GSON, and Java API for JSON Processing.

 One advantage that Jackson has over other libraries is its maturity.
-Jackson has evolved enough to become the preferred JSON processing library of some major web services frameworks, such as Jersey, RESTEasy, Restlet, and Apache Wink.
+Jackson has evolved enough to become the preferred JSON processing library of some major web services frameworks, such as Jersey, and RESTEasy.
 Open source enterprise projects, such as Hadoop and Camel also use Jackson for handling data definition in enterprise integration.

 About jt